krystalan/K-SportsSum/README.md

 For PTGen, the [pointer_summarizer](https://github.com/atulkum/pointer_summarizer) toolkit is widely used.
 I also recommend the [implementation](https://github.com/xcfcode/PLM_annotator/tree/main/pgn) released by Xiachong Feng in his dialogue summarization work.
 Both of implementations are convenient.
 Please note that if u choose to use PTGen as rewriter, you should select a pre-trained word embedding to help model achieve great performance ([Chinese-Word-Vectors](https://github.com/Embedding/Chinese-Word-Vectors) is helpful).

 For mBART, mT5 et al. We use the implementations of [Huggingface Transformers Library](https://huggingface.co/docs/transformers/index).
 I release the corresponding training and inference codes for public use (See `rewriter.py`, `mBART-50` is used as rewriter in this code.)
+Requirements: pytorch-lighting 0.8.5; transformers >= 4.4; torch >= 1.7

 For training, you can run commands like this:
 ```sh